-At the time of writing, July 2020, thanks to the coronavirus pandemic, we are seeing a tsunami of grief.
-Globally, there have been over half a million deaths due to Covid-19.
+Globally, due to the coronavirus pandemic, we are seeing a tsunami of grief.
 In the relatively small, densely populated United Kingdom, it has almost created an echo chamber of grief.

 The aim of the booklet is to give an understanding of what grief is, how it affects us, and how we can live through it.
 Sometimes grief is so intense, with such strange and unexpected symptoms that it makes us feel different to everyone else around us.
 Having the right information tells us that our reactions are normal.
 We need to acknowledge, too, that other deep losses cause sorrow and loss, as well as bereavement.

 Although each case is different, we learn from other people’s experiences.
 We gain hope from their stories."

 We interviewed Louise about Coping with Grief and Loss for the Winter 2020 edition of The Pilgrims' Magazine.
 Read it here.

 "This deals with the emotional and spiritual impacts of bereavement in a way that will help many people."